-- SLS Project Boxes each class has a collection of non-fiction books linked to their topic. - EYFS and KS1 individual readers a collection of decodable, book banded home reading books are stored within the KS1 corridor.
-These books are matched to the relevant phonic phases.
-These titles are also available digitally and are allocated to individual pupils' online reading Bug Club accounts. - KS1 and KS2 individual readers a collection Accelerated Reader banded books are stored in each year group - Intervention materials Bug Club Phonics and Time for Phonics e- books are used to support those children, in Key Stage 2, who are reading below age related expectations.
+- SLS Project Boxes each class has a collection of non-fiction books linked to their topic. - EYFS and KS1 individual readers a collection of book banded home reading books are stored within the KS1 corridor.
+These books are matched to the relevant phonic phases. - KS1 and KS2 individual readers a collection Accelerated Reader banded books are stored in each year group - Intervention materials Jolly Classroom and Time For Phonics e- books are used to support those children, in Key Stage 2, who are reading below age related expectations.